 The concept of nobility is kind of silly.
 Just because your great-great-grandfather was a duke doesn’t mean you should get a fancy title yourself.
 But some people just need an official nickname to make themselves feel important, and that kind of thinking is the reason there are so many weird royal titles floating around.
 Some of the titles were placed on the heads of the nobles by their family members, and some funny royal titles were given by their constituents and friends who were critical of their policies - and the names kind of stuck.
 If you’re tangentially related to nobility and need some inspiration for what to call yourself, check out these weird royal titles in history and get to brainstorming.

-There are all sorts of silly nicknames and titles in the world of royalty, but some members of the royal family of England have taken their weird noble titles too far - so much so that some can't even be shared in print.
+There are all sorts of silly nicknames and titles in the world of royalty, but some members of the royal family of England have taken their weird noble titles too far - so much so that some can't even be shared in polite company.
 As you’ll soon come to find, there’s one modern royal who has so many titles that it would take a paragraph just to type them all down.
-There are definitely some head scratchers in these weird titles of nobility, and the less effectual the noble is, the more sarcastic the title sounds.
-As you read these silly nobility titles, think about what you’d like to be called and share it in the comments.
+There are definitely some head-scratchers in these weird titles of nobility, and the less effectual the noble is, the more sarcastic the title sounds.
+As you read these silly nobility titles, vote up the strangest and silliest titles held by royals and nobility throughout history.

-According to the State of Nebraska, where the government has been handing out unusual titles for decades, Queen Elizabeth shares the title of Admiral of the Nebraska Navy with such luminaries as Bill Murray and Ann Landers.
+According to the State of Nebraska, where the government has been handing out unusual titles for decades, Queen Elizabeth shares the title of admiral of the Nebraska Navy with such luminaries as Bill Murray and Ann Landers.Is this silly?

-He was such a blight on England that he had a little rhyme written about him after he died: "Here lies our mutton-eating king, Whose word no man relies on; He never said a foolish thing, And never did a wise on."
+He was such a blight on England that he had a little rhyme written about him after he passed: "Here lies our mutton-eating king, Whose word no man relies on; He never said a foolish thing, And never did a wise on."Is this silly?